Vulcalien/gba-game-template/README.md

   - Game Code
   - Maker Code (optional)
   - Software Version (optional)
-  - Complement Check
+  - Header Checksum
   - Cart Backup ID (if the game uses save memory)

-The 'complement check' (also called header checksum) is used by the BIOS to determine if a ROM is valid.
+The 'header checksum' (also called complement check) is used by the BIOS to determine if a ROM is valid.
 The value is calculated based on the ROM header, so it changes when the ROM header is modified.
 You can use the `header-checksum.py` to calculate it.
 To do so, compile the game once